okta/okta-oidc-js/packages/okta-react/README.md

 (synchronous method) Subscribes a callback that will be called when the named event happens.
 Returns a function to remove the callback from the list of subscribers.
 The `<Security>` component manages this and supplies updates via the [withOktaAuth()](#withoktauth) HOC and the [useAuthState()](#useoktaauth) React Hook, so Devs normally don't need to subscribe to any events and instead rely on the re-renders that automatically trigger from changes in props/hook state.

 Known events:
-- 'authStateChange' - Emitted when the authState is re-evalated.
+- 'authStateChange' - Emitted when the authState is re-evaluated.
 The callback will be called when the `authState` has been updated.
 The updated [authState](#authstate) MUST be read from [authService.getAuthState](#authservicegetauthstate) after the `authStateChange` event to get the new state.

 #### `authService.clearAuthState()`